kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/big_data/numpy/numpy.md

 Both histograms and bar charts provide a visual display using columns, and people often use the terms interchangeably.
 Technically, however, a histogram represents the frequency distribution of variables in a data set.
 A bar graph typically represents a graphical comparison of discrete or categorical variables.

-## Part II Advanced Array Operations: Broadcasting
+## Part II Advanced Array Operations: Broadcasting, Sorting, Comparison, Masks and Boolean Logic

+**Introducing Broadcasting**

 Broadcasting is simply a set of rules for applying binary ufuncs (addition, subtraction, multiplication, etc.) on arrays of different sizes.

-**Introducing Broadcasting**

 ```python
 In[1]: import numpy as np